Shirish-Master/Multi-Agent-Product-Launch-Manager/README.md

-# Multi-Agent Product Launch System
+# Multi-Agent Product Launch Manager

 ## Project Overview
 The **Multi-Agent Product Launch System** is a workflow automation framework that simulates a collaborative product launch process using **LangGraph** and **AutoGen**.
 The system orchestrates multiple specialized agents to produce a structured, end-to-end product launch plan, including market research, strategy planning, risk assessment, marketing content creation, and documentation.
 It works for any product type, whether physical, software, or service.